-Divorce and your kids—how to talk to them about it
+Divorce in Texas and your kids—how to talk to them about it

 Once a couple has chosen to end a marriage, they must then face the difficult talk of telling their children.